-YES BANK And Paisabazaar Launch Feature-Rich 'Paisasave' Cashback Credit Card
+YES BANK and Paisabazaar launch feature-rich 'PaisaSave' Cashback Credit Card

-Paisabazaar , India's leading online marketplace for consumer credit and free credit score platform, has partnered with YES BANK, India's sixth largest private sector bank, to unveil their co-branded credit card – YES bank Paisabazaar PaisaSave credit card .
+(MENAFN- Adfactors PR) Bengaluru, September 19, 2024: Paisabazaar, India’s largest online marketplace for consumer credit and free credit score services, has partnered with YES BANK, India’s sixth largest private sector bank, to unveil their co-branded credit card – YES BANK Paisabazaar PaisaSave Credit Card.

 The PaisaSave Credit Card is designed to reward frequent shoppers by offering substantial cashback on everyday purchases, both online and offline, making it a must-have for the value-conscious customers.